Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures

-Knowledge Futurama was a participatory futures workshop conducted as part of the Summer of Protocols 2025 program at the Edge Esmeralda gathering in California.
+Knowledge Futurama was a participatory futures workshop conducted as part of the Summer of Protocols 2025 \footnote{\url{https://summerofprotocols.com/}} program at the Edge Esmeralda \footnote{\url{https://www.edgeesmeralda.com/}} gathering in California.
 Around thirty participants—including technologists, designers, librarians, artists, and futurists—explored how knowledge might be preserved and made meaningful across a millennium.
-The aim was to prototype “protocols for 1,000-year libraries”: sociotechnical arrangements that could keep knowledge alive, intelligible, and legitimate through centuries of political, ecological, and technological change.
+The aim was to prototype \emph{“protocols for 1,000-year libraries”}: sociotechnical arrangements that could keep knowledge alive, intelligible, and legitimate through centuries of political, ecological, and technological change.
 The name echoed the 1939 World’s Fair “Futurama” exhibit, but turned its speculative lens toward long-term memory infrastructures rather than consumer futures.

 Two of the authors participated directly in the workshop as embedded researchers.
-A participant-observer stance (Dourish 2006) has been adopted, where we documented the evolving scenarios, mediating practices, and interpretive ambiguities as they unfolded.
+We adopted a participant-observer stance \cite{dourish2006implications}, documenting the evolving scenarios, mediating practices, and interpretive ambiguities as they unfolded.
 Following the event, we conducted elicitation interviews with two workshop participants (one of whom was an author of this article, indexed as “Interviewee 2”) to reconstruct design rationales, clarify interpretive moves, and surface participants’ own theories of preservation, drift, and relevance.
 These interviews were not intended to provide a representative sampling but to generate situated, experiential insight into how actors reasoned through long-term protocol design and how the relay structure shaped their thinking.
 We framed the core design challenge as building a preservation system that is not simply about storing data, but about maintaining usable protocols that can evolve.
 Participants emphasized a nearer design horizon of 100 years as a meaningful unit for institutional and infrastructural commitments, while also using speculative devices to explore what happens as protocols outlive their creators.